Guidelines for retirement village Residents' Committees

-If residents seek to form an incorporated association to carry out the function of the Residents’ Committee, this must be decided by a special resolution*.
+If residents seek to form an incorporated association to carry out the function of the Residents’ Committee, this must be decided by a special resolution (see appendix A).

 Other committees can also be formed in the village for other purposes such as social activities, but there can only be one Residents’ Committee.

 - an election conducted among the residents of a retirement village; or

 - an election conducted by the administering body on the request of –

 - a minimum of five residents or 10 per cent of residents, whichever is greater, or

 - a majority of the occupied residential premises if fewer than 10 occupied residences; or

 - forming an association that is to be incorporated under the Associations Incorporation Act 1987.
 This course of action must be decided by special resolution (see appendix A) passed at a meeting of residents.

 A Residents’ Committee is not a decision making body